Richard Dunne – Headteacher

 Prior to starting a career in education, I worked as a magazine journalist for nine years, writing about consumer rights, environmental issues and technology.
 It will come as no surprise to learn, then, that I love teaching English and, in particular, creative writing.

-At the weekends I can be found feeding the ducks by the river with my husband and 10-month old son, pottering about on my allotment or doing some experimental cooking with whatever vegetables we’ve harvested that day.
+At the weekends I can be found feeding the ducks by the river with my husband and two sons, pottering about on my allotment or doing some experimental cooking with whatever vegetables we’ve harvested that day.

 Phil Cramp – PE Coordinator

-This is my 6th year teaching at Ashley School.
-I am very lucky to work with all Year groups, teaching P.E and games.
+This is my seventh year teaching at Ashley School.
+I am very lucky to work with all year groups, teaching P.E and games.
 I feel I have the best job in the world, as I wake up every morning and look forward to getting to Ashley School to coach, encourage and develop the children in all key stages.

-I am the joint PE Coordinator with Mrs Rich, helping organise sporting events, overseeing the Sports Council, conducting extra-curricular activities and refereeing netball and football fixtures against local schools.
+I am the joint PE Coordinator with Miss Penny, helping organise sporting events, overseeing the Sports Council, conducting extra-curricular activities and refereeing netball and football fixtures against local schools.

 The favourite part of my job is seeing the children develop in their sporting life.
 I love seeing children playing sport with a smile on their face, as I believe that when children are comfortable in their surroundings, they progress at a much quicker pace.
 I look forward to sports day at the end of the summer term as I get a great sense of achievement seeing all the children participating in sport and cheering their fellow pupils on.